RobertAKARobin/util/README.md

 -	Valid HTML
 -	No custom template syntax
 -	No custom CSS syntax
+-	No custom VSCode extension required
--	Automates the boring stuff with CSS
+-	Automates boring CSS stuff
 -	Produces static HTML/CSS files for SSG
 -	Adds interactivity with JS to static HTML files, without needing to rerender
+-	Specify what should get rerendered, when and where
 -	Produces interactive sites for CSR
 -	Blends seamlessly from static files to CSR
 -	Autocompletes routes